Why Your Organisation Can’t Decide

 Taken one at a time, each of these is manageable.
 The damage is in how they reinforce one another, and the direction of the reinforcement is not random.

-This is why the failure to decide is so stable, and why effort alone does not shift it.
-An organisation that works harder inside this loop gets better descriptions of the wrong question, routed faster through a structure that was always going to produce the same answer, in service of a premise no one has examined.
+Hence the stability of the failure to decide, and why effort alone will not shift it.
+Work harder inside this loop and you get better descriptions of the wrong question, routed faster through a structure that was always going to produce the same answer, in service of a premise no one has examined.
 The loop does not resist effort.
-It absorbs it, and converts it into the appearance of progress.
-That is the honest and unwelcome finding of the Deciding phase: the organisation that cannot decide is not under-performing its design.
+It absorbs the effort and converts it into the appearance of progress.
+Here is the honest and unwelcome finding of Deciding.
+The organisation that cannot decide is not falling short of its design.
 It is performing its design exactly.

 5. Where the Loop Breaks